microsoft/vcpkg-docs/vcpkg/reference/binarycaching.md

 x-az-universal,organization_url,project_name,feed_name,readwrite
 ```

-vcpkg will download and publish Universal Packages to your feed at a project scope.
+Provide the `project_name` parameter to make vcpkg download and publish Universal Packages to your feed at a project scope.

 ```
 x-az-universal,organization_url,,feed_name,readwrite
 ```

-vcpkg will download and publish Universal Packages to your feed at an organization scope.
+Leave the `project_name` parameter empty to make vcpkg download and publish Universal Packages to your feed at an organization scope.

 ### <a name="http"></a> HTTP provider